The Brown measure of the sum of a self-adjoint element and an imaginary multiple of a semicircular element: Introduction

 The $X+iY$ problem has been analyzed at a nonrigorous level in the physics literature.
 A highly cited paper of Stephanov \cite{stephanov} uses the case in which $X$ is Bernoulli and $Y$ is GUE to provide a model of QCD.
 In the case that $Y$ is GUE, work of Janik, Nowak, Papp, Wambach, and Zahed \cite{JNPWZ} identified the domain into which the eigenvalues should cluster in the large-$N$ limit.
 Then work of Jarosz and Nowak \cite{JN1,JN2} analyzed the limiting eigenvalue distribution for general $X$ and $Y,$ with explicit computations of examples when $Y$ is GUE and $X$ has various distributions \cite[Section 6.1]{JN1}.

-In this paper, we compute the Brown measure of $x_{0}+i\sigma_{t},$ where $\sigma_{t}$ is a semicircular Brownian motion and $x_{0}$ is an arbitrary self-adjoint element freely independent of $\sigma_{t}.$ This Brown measure is the natural candidate for the limiting eigenvalue distribution of random matrices of the form $X+iY$ where $X$ and $Y$ are independent and $Y$ is GUE.
-Our results refine and rigorize the results of \cite{JNPWZ} and \cite{JN1,JN2} , using a different method.
+In this paper, we \textit{compute} the Brown measure of $x_{0}+i\sigma_{t},$ where $\sigma_{t}$ is a semicircular Brownian motion and $x_{0}$ is an arbitrary self-adjoint element freely independent of $\sigma_{t}.$ This Brown measure is the natural candidate for the limiting eigenvalue distribution of random matrices of the form $X+iY$ where $X$ and $Y$ are independent and $Y$ is GUE.
+We also \textit{relate} the Brown measure of $x_{0}+i\sigma_{t}$ to the distribution of $x_{0}+\sigma_{t}$ (without the factor of $i$).
+Our computation of the Brown measure of $x_{0}+i\sigma_{t}$ refines and rigorizes the results of \cite{JNPWZ} and \cite{JN1,JN2}, using a different method, while the relationship between $x_{0}+i\sigma_{t}$ and $x_{0}+\sigma_{t}$ is a new result.
 See Section \ref{previous.sec} for further discussion of these works and Sections \ref{jnpwz.sec} and \ref{jn.sec} for a detailed comparison of results.

 Our work extends that of Ho and Zhong \cite{HZ}, which (among other results) computes the Brown measure of $x_{0}+i\sigma_{t}$ in the case $x_{0} =y_{0}+\tilde{\sigma}_{t},$ where $\tilde{\sigma}_{t}$ is another semicircular Brownian motion, freely independent of both $y_{0}$ and $\sigma_{t}.$ In this case, $x_{0}+i\sigma_{t}$ has the form of $y_{0}+c_{2t},$ where $c_{t}$ is a free circular Brownian motion.